microsoft/sql-spark-connector/README.md

 </p>

 # Apache Spark Connector for SQL Server and Azure SQL
+Born out of Microsoft’s SQL Server Big Data Clusters investments, the Apache Spark Connector for SQL Server and Azure SQL is a high-performance connector that enables you to use transactional data in big data analytics and persists results for ad-hoc queries or reporting.
+The connector allows you to use any SQL database, on-premises or in the cloud, as an input data source or output data sink for Spark jobs.

 This library contains the source code for the Apache Spark Connector for SQL Server and Azure SQL.

 [Apache Spark](https://spark.apache.org/) is a unified analytics engine for large-scale data processing.